Supersaturation for subgraph counts: Introduction

-If we write $S_{r}$ for $K_{1,r}$, the following result due to Wood \cite{W}, and Engbers and Galvin \cite{EG} computes $\ex_{K_t}(n,S_{r+1})$.
-For $v\in V(G)$, we write $\kt(v)$ for the number of copies of $K_t$ in $G$ than contain vertex $v$.
-For completeness, we include the proof.
+It will be useful for us later to state and prove here a ``signpost'' version of Theorem~\ref{thm:chase} due to Wood \cite{W}, and Engbers and Galvin \cite{EG}.
+For $v\in V(G)$, we write $\kt(v)$ for the number of copies of $K_t$ in $G$ that contain vertex $v$.

 \begin{theorem}[Wood, Engbers-Galvin] For any $1\leq r\leq n$, we have